microsoft/AzureTipsAndTricks/blog/tip16.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 16 - Deploy Jekyll Site Hosted on GitHub Pages to Azure"
+title: "Deploy Jekyll Site Hosted on GitHub Pages to Azure"
 excerpt: "Learn how to quickly deploy a Jekyll based site hosted on GitHub Pages to Azure"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-09-13 17:00:00
 ---

-## Deploy Jekyll Site Hosted on GitHub to Azure

 If you have already have an existing [Jekyll](https://jekyllrb.com/) based site that is hosted on GitHub, you can easily deploy that site to [Azure App Services](https://azure.microsoft.com/en-us/services/app-service/web/).